 How Much Patio Space Do You Want?

 Having a pool isn’t all about swimming.
-People often tell me that half the fun of having a pool is sitting out beside it.
+People often tell me half the fun of having a pool is sitting beside it.
 That’s why you should think about your patio space as well.
-There’s a trade-off between the size of a pool and the patio space that surrounds it.
+There’s a trade-off between the size of a pool and the patio space surrounding it.
 The bigger one is, the smaller the other will be.

 Who Will Be Using the Pool and How Often?